-Talk To Your Lender About Repayment Plans
+Talk With Your Lender About Repayment Plans

 Your lender may agree to spread out your past-due payments over the course of several months, adding the amount to your regular monthly bill.

-However, be sure that your budget can handle the extra monthly payments.
+However, be sure your budget can handle the extra monthly payments.
 Work with your lender to determine how much you can afford to pay each month.
 Don’t agree to pay more than what you know you can afford.

 Ask For Help